Visualizing the Invisible “Jungle” of Calais:

 September 13, 2018-January 06, 2019

-Isabel Bradley, Graduate Program, Dept. of Romance Studies, Duke University
+Isabel Bradley, Graduate student in Romance Studies, Duke University

 The eye is instantly drawn to an installation by Pedro Lasch on the back wall, where the widescreen versions of various national flags melt into one another; this is Karaoke Anthems (2015).
 The brighter-than-life colors in their metonymic forms speak of Italy, the United States, Israel, and other nations, some of which recall the desperate “promised land” narratives of migrants hoping to reach the “other side” of borders.
 The visitor is invited to put on headphones, and is then inundated with a female operatic voice intoning national anthems; curiously, the voice sings the words of the US anthem in Spanish, and those of the Israeli anthem in Arabic—every anthem conveys its forceful patriotic message in the language of another country… The listener is moved to confusion by this almost-synesthesia; we feel ourselves questioning national borders and imaginaries.
 We have the impression that, somehow, the nation state is permeable, its edges imprecise, and its very existence vague and haphazard.